 Cooked dry beans, peas and lentils can be good protection against high blood pressure due to their large potassium contributions to your diet.
 Legumes with the highest amounts of potassium include white, Lima, pinto, kidney, and navy beans, as well as split peas, lentils and soybeans.
 Black-eyed peas, Great Northern, black, and garbanzo beans offer significant potassium, while green and yellow snap beans have much lower potassium content.

 One half-cup of cooked from dry lima beans, with no added salt, will give you about 475mg of potassium, which is 10% of the recommended amount, and the same amount of cooked pinto beans will provide 8% or 373mg of potassium.

 Recommended Potassium and Sodium Intakes

-The U.S. Department of Agriculture suggests 4,700 mg of potassium for all adults, 2,300 mg of sodium for healthy adults and 1,500 mg of sodium for hypertensive adults.
+The U.S. Department of Agriculture suggests an adequate intake of 4,700 milligrams of potassium for all adults, 2,300 milligrams of sodium for healthy adults and 1,500 milligrams of sodium for hypertensive adults.
 Track your intakes from beans and other food sources via the nutrition data on food labels.

-Compare the 660-mg sodium content of canned kidney beans to the 4-mg content of kidney beans cooked at home from dry sources.
-Rinsing canned beans removes some of the sodium from salt.
-When fresh dried beans are not available, choose frozen beans without added salt and canned beans with reduced sodium.
+Compare the 660 milligrams of sodium in 1 cup of canned kidney beans to the 2 milligrams in kidney beans cooked at home from dry sources.
+Draining and rinsing canned beans can help remove some of the sodium.
+When fresh dry beans are not available, choose frozen beans without added salt and canned beans with reduced sodium.